 Although we typically enter into long-term contractual arrangements with our clients, these contracts can usually be terminated with or without cause by our clients and often with short notice periods.
 Nevertheless, our client relationships tend to be long-term in nature given the scale and complexity of the services we provide coupled with risks and costs associated with switching processes in-house or to other service providers.
 We structure each contract to meet our clients' specific business requirements and our target rate of return over the life of the contract.
 In addition, since the sales cycle for offshore business process management is long and complex, it is often difficult to predict the timing of new client engagements.
 As a result, we may experience fluctuations in growth rates and profitability from quarter to quarter, depending on the timing and nature of new contracts.
-Our operating results may also differ significantly from quarter to quarter due to seasonal changes in the operations of our clients.
-For example, our clients in the travel and leisure industry typically experience seasonal changes in their operations in connection with the US summer holiday season, as well as episodic factors such as adverse weather conditions.
+Our operating results may also differ significantly from quarter to example, our clients in the travel and leisure industry typically experience seasonal changes in their operations in connection with the US summer holiday season, as well as episodic factors such as adverse weather conditions.
 Our focus, however, is on deepening our client relationships and maximizing shareholder value over the life of a client's relationship with us.